 Quick action on the part of law enforcement agencies in serving outstanding warrants can significantly increase the likelihood of apprehension.
+Warrants involving violence or threats of violence including domestic violence cases should be a high priority.
 The priority of warrant service is as follows:

-- (1) Felony warrants Because of the serious nature of felony offenses, all felony warrants should be served as expediently as possible. - (2) Misdemeanor warrants In the absence of any felony warrants to serve, misdemeanor warrants should be served beginning with the most serious misdemeanors. - (3) Failure to appear - Failure-to-appear (FTA) warrants should be given priority depending upon degree (1st degree versus 2nd degree). - (4) Traffic warrants Traffic warrants are generally of a less serious nature and may be served anytime there are less pressing warrants waiting to be served.
+- (1) Felony and/or Domestic Violence warrants Because of the serious nature of felony offenses and the inherent danger of domestic violence, all felony and/or domestic violence warrants should be served as expediently as possible. - (2) Misdemeanor warrants In the absence of any felony warrants to serve, misdemeanor warrants should be served beginning with the most serious misdemeanors. - (3) Failure to appear Failure-to-appear (FTA) warrants should be given priority depending upon degree (1st degree versus 2nd degree).

+(4) Traffic warrants - Traffic warrants are generally of a less serious nature and may be served anytime there are less pressing warrants waiting to be served.